-When you’re feeling under intense pressure, it’s difficult to imagine how on earth you can break out of the stressful cycle you’re caught up in.
-The more stressed you become, the more difficult it is to get motivated; and the more difficult it is to get motivated, the more stressed you become.
+When you’re feeling under intense pressure, it’s difficult to imagine how you can fire up your motivation and break out of the stressful cycle you’re caught up in.
+The more stressed you become, the more difficult it is to get motivated.
+And the more difficult it is to get motivated, the more stressed you become.

 But there’s a way to break out of this destructive cycle.

-You can re-charge your motivation and relieve your stress by asking three simple questions about your current situation and what you’re doing:
+You can re-charge your motivation and relieve your stress by asking three questions about your situation and what you’re doing:

 - Why am I doing this?